 Why do they CHARGE so much?

 What VALUE do they really provide?

 Sale of a home in U.S. has a 6% commission fee, (seller AND buyer agents) which includes all the work provided by the Seller Agent, Buyer Agent, and their respective companies.
-Why domains are sold with such exuberant fees and commission rates?
+Selling cars, even expensive cars, in classified ads don’t come with a % commission, not 30%, not 20% commission, not any.
+Why domains or websites or online business are sold with such exuberant fees and commission rates?